-Mother Michael of the Sisters of the Tabernacle died 23 July 1931.
-Upon her death, the order amalgamated with the Sisters of the Transfiguration in Glendale, Ohio, with whom Sister Mary Joseph went to live.
-Sister Mary Anna entered the Roman Catholic Church after a stay with her family, while the sole remaining novice became a deacon and moved west.
+At their chapter meeting in early July 1931, the Sisters of the Tabernacle voted to petition the Sisters of the Transfiguration in Glendale, Ohio, for the former to be amalgamated into the latter.
+Mother Michael of the Sisters of the Tabernacle died 23 July 1931, leaving Sister Mary Joseph as the only sister to enter as Sister Mary Anna entered the Roman Catholic Church after a stay with her family; the sole remaining novice became a deacon and moved west.
 What became of the postulants, if any, was not recorded.
 The Associates, of course, dissolved.
 No more than five sisters total had ever professed life vows.

 Also in 1931, the Greek Orthodox congregation that ultimately became the Church of the Annunciation began meeting in Christ Church once a month for Mass.

 The parish turned over St. Lawrence Hall (and rectory) to First National Bank in 1933.
 The rector, Fr.
 Reginald Mallet (uncle of Fr.
 Bill Murchison), and the Sisters of the Poor had to find other homes.